lahdekorpi/blipfoto-backup/README.md

 4) Goto Blipfoto and register an API key https://www.polaroidblipfoto.com/developer/apps/create

-5) Edit export.php and add your newly created client ID and secret from Blipfoto, and username:
+5) Edit export.php with your favourite text / code editor and add your newly created client ID and secret from Blipfoto, and username:

 ```
 $backup = new Backup('Your Client ID Here','Your Client Secret Here');